-Child with a disability for children aged three to age nine (or any subset of that age range, including ages three through five), may…include a child—
+Child with a disability for children aged three through age nine (or any subset of that age range, including ages three through five), may…include a child—

 A preschool child three to Kindergarten school age, who is, turning five by September 2, must be determined to be eligible as a child with a developmental delay requiring special education and related services if assessments have revealed the student is functioning one and a half standard deviations below the mean in two domains or two standard deviations below the mean in one domain

 For children, Kindergarten school age (turning five by September 2) to age nine, criteria for delay in developmental domains or indicators for specific disability categories may be used to determine eligibility through the comprehensive evaluation process for developmental delay.
 Criteria for specific disability categories (e.g., autism, speech language impairment, other health impairment) may be used to determine developmental delay eligibility for children in this age range.

 If the LEA has chosen to use the term "developmental delay, "the eligibility category on the MEEGS form should be "developmental delay" (except for the categories of deaf-blindness, hearing impairment including deafness, and visual impairment including blindness), even though the child qualifies for special education and related services by meeting the criteria for a specific disability category.
 For example, a child may be determined eligible under developmental delay by meeting the criteria for specific learning disability (i.e., utilizing the components of a comprehensive evaluation for specific learning disabilities).

 Least Restrictive Environment (LRE): Early Childhood Special Education (Ages 3 to age 6) Examples: childcare, at home, private pre-school